zaiisao/Documentation/en/Agora Platform/audio_how_to.md

 ### Why is no audio captured when an Android 9 device locks its screen or the app on the device runs in the background?

-This issue os caused bu the behavioral change of the Android 9 system.
-Users may observe no audio within 1 minute after the Android 9 device locks its screen.
-According to the official website of Android, this is s system restriction:
+According to the Android Developer website, this is a system restriction:

 > **Limited access to sensors in background**
 > Android 9 limits the ability for background apps to access user input and sensor data.
 If your app is running in the background on a device running Android 9, the system applies the following restrictions to your app: